micromark/micromark-extension-gfm-footnote/readme.md

 Change it when the markdown is not in English.

-This label is typically hidden visually (assuming a `sr-only` CSS class is defined that does that) and thus affects screen readers only.
+This label is typically hidden visually (assuming a `sr-only` CSS class is defined that does that) and so affects screen readers only.

+###### `labelAttributes`

+Attributes to use on the footnote label (`string`, default:
+`'class="sr-only"'`).

+Change it to show the label and add other attributes.

+This label is typically hidden visually (assuming an `sr-only` CSS class is defined that does that) and so affects screen readers only.
+If you do have such a class, but want to show this section to everyone, pass an empty string.
+You can also add different attributes.

+> 👉 **Note**: `id="footnote-label"` is always added, because footnote
+> calls use it with `aria-describedby` to provide an accessible label.

 ###### `labelTagName`